guilhemmarchand/TA-azure-blob-archiving/docs/deployment.rst

 Search Head(s)
 --------------

-**The front-end part of the application relies on indexing the content of the Azure storage tables via the Splunk Add-on for Microsoft Cloud Services:**
+**The front-end part of the application essentially relies on indexing the content of the Azure storage tables via the Splunk Add-on for Microsoft Cloud Services:**

 - https://splunkbase.splunk.com/app/3110/
 - https://docs.splunk.com/Documentation/AddOns/released/MSCloudServices/Configureinputs4